Fully Dynamic Algorithm for Constrained Submodular Optimization: Conclusion and future work

 \section{Conclusion and future work}

-\ifarxiv\else \fi We present the first efficient algorithm for cardinality-constrained dynamic submodular maximization, with only poly-logarithmic amortized update time.
+We present the first efficient algorithm for cardinality-constrained dynamic submodular maximization, with only poly-logarithmic amortized update time.
 We complement our theoretical results with an extensive experimental analysis showing the practical performance of our solution.
 Our algorithm achieves an almost $\nicefrac12$-approximation.
-This approximation ratio is tight in the (low-memory) streaming setting~\cite{feldman2020oneway}, but not necessarily in the dynamic setting; a natural question is whether it can be improved, even for insertion-only streams.
-Another compelling direction for future work is to extend the current result to more general constraints such as matroids.
+A compelling direction for future work is to extend the current result to more general constraints such as matroids.

 \ifarxiv\else

 \fi \if\fullversion1 \ifarxiv\else

 \fi